Golden Gate photo

 Veterinarians

 In almost every case, when a Thoroughbred owner hires a trainer, the trainer selects which veterinarian will perform work on the owner's horses.
-However, the owner is wholly responsible for all veterinarian bills, should not be afraid to ask either his/her trainer and/or his/her veterinarian questions about veterinarian procedures, dispensations and costs.
+However, the owner is wholly responsible for all veterinarian bills and should not be afraid to ask either his/her trainer and/or his/her veterinarian questions about veterinarian procedures, dispensations and costs.
 An owner may also request that his/her trainer inspect and initial all vet bills before passing them on to the owner.

 Be sure to discuss with your trainer whether or not you require PRIOR APPROVAL of medical expenditures as well as ways in which you can manage or lower your vet bills.

 • How heavily your trainer relies on medications or veterinary consultations.
-In many barns the trainers actually direct the veterinarians as to what procedures to perform or medications to give (because it worked on another horse they had).
+In many barns the trainers may direct the veterinarians as to what procedures to perform or medications to give (because it worked on another horse they had).
 Read the very relevant comments on this subject by leading veterinarian Rick Arthur by clicking here.

 To help mitigate the "pain" of monthly vet bills: